 Can I Get in Trouble For Reporting My Boss’s Alcohol Abuse?

 Most companies have policies in place that prevent retaliation on employees who bring concerns to human resources.
-Bliazis says that any information an employee brings to Human Resources should be kept confidential by them.
+Bliazis says that any information an employee brings to Human Resources about a potentially alcoholic boss or supervisor should be kept confidential by them.
 If your boss still suspects that you reported them and takes it out on you, there are actions you can take.

 “If the supervisor is harassing an employee for bringing forward a claim, the supervisor could face potential violations of company policy that may result in disciplinary action against the supervisor,” says Bliazis.
 “If there are events of harassment or mistreatment from the supervisor, I recommend the employee document them and bring concerns forward to HR.”